quangladn/doS/document.md

 \n
 ```
 ### add token
-If your keyword has the following parameter as a variable or a number, use the following code
+If your keyword has the following parameter as a variable or a number, use the following code:
 ```
 else if (token == "<keyword>")
 {